 This synergistic effect as it relates to the other compounds in cannabis is particularly important in regard to the terpenes alpha-pinene and beta-caryophyllene.

-As the name suggests, alpha-pinene (a-pinene) is responsible for the fresh and invigorating smell of pine, and is found in high concentrations in pine needles, herbs like rosemary and basil, and cannabis.
+As the name suggests, alpha-pinene (a-pinene) is responsible for the fresh and invigorating smell of pine and is found in high concentrations in pine needles, herbs like rosemary and basil, and cannabis.
 The most commonly found terpene in nature, a-pinene is a potent anti-inflammatory that has exhibited positive results in the treatment of chronic diseases like osteoarthritis and rheumatoid arthritis.

 Studies have also shown that this terpene is helpful in the treatment of bronchial issues like asthma, as well as in the treatment of ulcers and other gastrointestinal issues.
-And if that weren’t enough to convince you of its efficacy, a-pinene also has anti-fungal and anti-bacterial properties and has proven effective in the treatment of Staphylococcus aureus and Streptococcus pneumoniae, two bacteria that have developed resistance to many conventional antibiotic treatments.
+And if that weren’t enough to convince you of its efficacy, a-pinene also has anti-fungal and anti-bacterial properties and has proven effective in the treatment of Staphylococcus aureus and Streptococcus pneumonia, two bacteria that have developed resistance to many conventional antibiotic treatments.
 A-pinene is also a memory booster, counteracting some of the short term memory loss associated with THC consumption, and has proven helpful in the treatment of dementia.

 An extremely unique terpene, beta-caryophyllene (b-caryophyllene) is found in abundance in green leafy vegetables and warming spices like nutmeg, ginger, and black pepper.
-One of the many exciting medical aspects of beta-caryophyllene is that it acts as a cannabinoid by stimulating the CB2 receptors (responsible for immunomodulatory and pain relieving activities in the brain) in the endocannabinoid system, without causing any psychoactive effects.
+One of the many exciting medical aspects of beta-caryophyllene is that it acts as a cannabinoid by stimulating the CB2 receptors (responsible for immunomodulatory and pain-relieving activities in the brain) in the endocannabinoid system, without causing any psychoactive effects.
 The stimulatory and binding action is a unique phenomenon, and so far it is the only identified terpene that acts as a cannabinoid.

 In addition to its unique behavior, beta-caryophyllene is a potent anti-inflammatory and anti-pain agent that works particularly well when used in conjunction with CBD and THC.
 A study published in 2014 examined the relationship between b-caryophyllene and pain relief, ultimately concluding that it significantly reduced the occurrence and duration of pain incidents.
-Most conventional non-steroidal anti-inflammatory medications (NSAIDs) cannot be taken for long periods of time because they destroy the lining of the stomach, but this terpene actually helps heal ulcers and supports overall gastrointestinal health, while providing much needed pain relief.
+Most conventional non-steroidal anti-inflammatory medications (NSAIDs) cannot be taken for long periods of time because they destroy the lining of the stomach, but this terpene actually helps heal ulcers and supports overall gastrointestinal health, while providing much-needed pain relief.

 Terpenes In The Age Of An Opioid Crisis

 Cannabis has long shown promise as a means of treating opioid addiction.
 With more than 72,000 deaths attributed to opioids in 2017 alone, this is an issue that has affected almost every corner of the United States, and in some cases has virtually destroyed entire towns.
-According to Dr. Russo,“It’s been known for 150 years that cannabis is capable of acting in concert with opioids to treat pain and allowing what’s called ‘opioid sparing.’
+According to Dr. Russo, “It’s been known for 150 years that cannabis is capable of acting in concert with opioids to treat pain and allowing what’s called ‘opioid-sparing.’
 This means a lower dose producing the same or better level of pain control.“

 Beta-caryophyllene has also shown significant potential in its ability to treat opioid addiction, due in large part to its ability to act as a cannabinoid by stimulating the CB2 receptors in the brain.
 Russo explains the action this way: